Running Impersonation in .NET Framework 4.8.1

 Implementing Impersonation in .NET Framework 4.8.1

-method to execute code under a different Windows identity.
-This method simplifies the process of impersonation by allowing you to provide your function directly as a parameter, without needing to manage the WindowsImpersonationContext
+In .NET Framework 4.8.1, you can utilize the RunImpersonated method to execute code under a different Windows identity.
+This method simplifies the process of impersonation by allowing you to provide your function directly as a parameter, without needing to manage the WindowsImpersonationContext manually.

-Steps to Use RunImpersonated
+Steps to Use RunImpersonated:

 Reference Required Namespaces: Ensure you have the necessary namespaces referenced in your project:

-using System; using System.Runtime.InteropServices; using System.Security.Principal; using Microsoft.Win32.SafeHandles;
+using System; using System.Runtime.InteropServices; using System.Security.Principal; using Microsoft.Win32.SafeHandles;Obtain a SafeAccessTokenHandle: You need to obtain a

-for the user you wish to impersonate.
+SafeAccessTokenHandlefor the user you wish to impersonate.
 This typically involves logging in to the user and retrieving their token.Use RunImpersonated: Use the

-method to execute your action under the impersonated user.
+RunImpersonatedmethod to execute your action under the impersonated user.

 Example Code:

-Here's a simple example of how to use RunImpersonated
+Here's a simple example of how to use RunImpersonated:

 using System;